-All connector Pins are listed, and the Section matrices document ALL pins
+All interconnect Pins are listed, and the Section matrices document ALL

-A restriction exists that $SLM\Quiescent$ , $SLM\Even$ , and $SLM\Odd$ require fixed, predetermined return paths and are only meaningful for this mode.
+A restriction exists that SLM\Quiescent, SLM\Even, and SLM\Odd require fixed, predetermined return paths and are only meaningful for this mode.

 This is the only mode supporting non-rectangular pin arrangements such as those with a different number of pins in each row.